 MEN’S MINISTRY

-Every student in the Biblical Studies program takes Introduction to Homiletics, a beginning course on the principles and practices of preaching, including a survey of the minister and his personal life.
-Emphasis is given to the study of homiletics, the role of the preacher, and the preparation and delivery of biblical sermons.
+Every student in the Biblical Studies program begins with Introduction to Homiletics — a foundational course on the principles and practices of preaching.
+You’ll explore the role of the preacher, the personal life of the minister, and how to prepare and deliver biblical sermons that connect and convict..

 MEN’S MINISTRY CLASSES